sindresorhus/eslint-plugin-unicorn/docs/rules/no-nested-ternary.md

 const foo = i > 5 ? (i < 100 ? true : false) : (i < 100 ? true : false);
 ```

+## Partly fixable

-This rule is only fixable, when the nesting is up to one level.
+This rule is only fixable when the nesting is up to one level.
 The rule will wrap the nested ternary in parens:

 ```js
 const foo = i > 5 ? i < 100 ? true : false : true